spine-tools/Spine-Toolbox/docs/source/setting_up.rst

 (if not done automatically by the installer).
 Then go to the *Tools* page in **File -> Settings** and make sure that the Basic Console radio button is selected in the Julia group.
 If Julia is in your PATH, the Julia executable line edit should show the path as (grey) placeholder text.
 If you want to use another Julia on your system, you can change the path in the line edit.
-You can also set a Julia Project below the Julia executable line edit.
+You can also set a Julia Project/Environment below the Julia executable line edit.

-.. note:: The Julia settings on the *Tools* page in **File -> Settings** are the *default* settings for new Julia Tool Specs.
+.. note:: The Julia settings on the *Tools* page in **File -> Settings** are the *default* settings for Julia Tool Specs.
 You can select a different Julia executable & project for each Julia Tool Spec separately using the **Tool Specification Editor**.